Exploring Majors and Careers

 - Continue to research majors and career fields of interest to you.

-- Sign up for group and/or individual career counseling in Career Services.
+- Sign up for group and/or individual career counseling in Career and Internship Services.

 - Continue to study the UMD Catalog and learn the academic system.